 - Testing analysis.

 1. Application type

 The variable we will predict can have two values, “yes” if the patient has lung relapse and “no” otherwise.
 For that, this is a binary classification project.

 Our goal is to model the probability of relapse in the lung based on gene expression and clinical data using artificial intelligence and machine learning.

 2. Data set

 The lung_cancer_relapse.csv file has the data for this example.
 The target variable can only be binary in a classification model: 0 (false, no) or 1 (true, yes).
 The number of rows (instances) in the data set is 18388, and the number of columns (variables) is 11747.

 The number of input variables, or attributes for each sample, is 11745.
-The target variable is relapse (yes or no) wether or not the patient has suffered relapse in lung cancer.
+The target variable is relapse (yes or no), whether the patient has suffered a relapse in lung cancer.
 The following list summarizes the variables information:

 To start, we use all instances.
 Each instance contains the input variables and the target of a patient.
-We have multiple instances for each patient from their surgical procedure to their month 60 (5 years) and whether or not the patient suffered a relapse in that month.
+We have multiple instances for each patient from their surgical procedure to their month 60 (5 years) and whether or not the patient relapsed in that month.

 Also, we can calculate the distributions for all the input variables.
-The following figure shows which patients had a relapse in the data set in a pie chart format.
+The following figure shows which patients relapsed in the data set in a pie chart format.